JorenRothman/uploads-sync/README.md

 # Upload Sync
-The Upload Sync Plugin is a WordPress CLI plugin designed to effortlessly synchronise the uploads folder with the database .
-With this plugin, you can effortlessly synchronize your WordPress uploads folder with the database, ensuring that your media library remains up-to-date.
+The Upload Sync Plugin is a WordPress CLI plugin designed to effortlessly clean up the uploads folder and synchronise it with the database.
+With this plugin, you can effortlessly clean and synchronize your WordPress uploads folder with the database, ensuring that your media library remains up-to-date.

 ## What does it do?
-The plugin will scan the uploads folder for files, add them to the database and generate attachment metadata.
+This plugin does two things:
+1. It removes all resized copies from the uploads folder.
+2. It adds all files to the database that are present in the uploads folder but not referenced in the database.

 **Note**
 This plugin currently on supports the default WordPress uploads folder structure `year/month/file`.